SUBMISSION TO RULES: Every player releases and waives any and all rights of judicial or non-judicial review of the judgment of the Commissioner.

 around home plate.

 Courtesy Runners: Players who need courtesy runners shall have their manager notify the opposing manager prior to the start of the game.
 If not so notified, the opposing manager may deny the request.
 Each team will be allowed 2 players per game who can be run for each time that they reach base.
 The number of courtesy runners may be increased before the start of the game as long as the opposing manager agrees.
-The player who runs as the courtesy runner is the last batted out.
+The player who runs as the courtesy runner is the last batted out, except that the Manager of the team on offense may designate the pitcher of record who need not serve as a courtesy runner.
 Once the game begins if a player sustains an injury, an additional courtesy runner may be used but the runner shall be selected by the opposing manger.
 The courtesy runner must enter the game at the first opportunity.
 If not, then that player shall be deemed to have waived the courtesy runner for the rest of the game.
 If the runner is not replaced within 30 seconds, then the original runner must run and the right to use the courtesy runner for this particular batter will be forfeited for the balance of the game.
 The 30 second time limit will begin at the time the umpire calls for time to allow replacement for the runner or selection by the opposing manager.
 Any violation of this rule discovered after the ineligible runner has safely advanced at least one base, shall result in the ineligible runner being removed from the base and an "out" recorded.
 If the ineligble runner has scored, then the run shall not count and the runner shall be declared out unless the last out of the half inning already has been recorded.

 The half-inning shall end at the conclusion of the play during which the 5th run is scored.